dukisima/cross-device-model-testing/README.md

 Note:
-Using **K-Fold stratified group splitting** gave higher diagonal scores, but this is misleading — folds can leak subtle patient-level or distributional information.
+Using **K-Fold stratified group splitting** gave higher diagonal scores, but this is misleading as folds can leak subtle patient-level or distributional information.
 Therefore, the stricter **TVT patient-level split** is more reliable for true generalization.

 ---